Collaboration with Sunday Natural

 - Combine almond butter and rice syrup in a big bowl.
 Add rolled oats, rice flakes and nuts and stir well.

-- Line a small mold (25×20 cm) with parchment paper.
+- Line a small mould (25×20 cm) with parchment paper.
 Add the sticky mass and press down.
 That works well with a potato masher.
-Freeze for at least an hour.
+Freeze for an hour.

 - Cut into 12 bars and keep them in the fridge in an airtight container.